 ].
 Major locations where state park facilities will be developed following the Bear Creek Lake Recreation Area include the confluence of the St. Francis and Mississippi rivers and the Storm Creek Lake Recreation Area.
 The 550-acre state park will encompass approximately 2.4 percent of the forest’s total 22,600-acres, forest lands that stretch along Crowley’s Ridge and border the Mississippi River.
 The state park areas will serve as recreation sites within the forest while the Forest Service will continue managing the forest and its resources.
 The St. Francis is the only national forest that touches the Mississippi River.

-Fall of 2015, Arkansas State Parks will take over the operation of all recreational facilities within the St. Francis National Forest.
+On October 1, 2015, Arkansas State Parks took over the operation of all recreational facilities within the St. Francis National Forest.

 From Marianna, follow Ark.
 1B to Ark.
 44 (The Great River Road/Crowley's Ridge Parkway) and go three miles southeast to the visitor center, six miles to the Bear Creek Lake Recreation Area.